TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 id: 421
 title: "Off the Beaten Path to Upgrade Symfony 2.8 to 7.2"
 perex: |
-    There are 2 types of upgrades - one follows only `UPGRADE.md` files on every release, replace what has been removed with new alternatives.
-It works and we could say that codebase will be "up-to-date".
+    There are two types of upgrades.
+One follows only `UPGRADE.md` files on every release, replacing what has been removed with new alternatives.
+It works, and we could say that the codebase will be "up-to-date."

-    The other upgrade doesn't stop at required minimum, but **makes use of all modern features the framework provides**.
-It will be faster, easier to understand and easier to upgrade to the next versions.
-I [wrote a post](/blog/two-kinds-of-legacy-code-upgrade) that explains why latter is better.
+    The other upgrade doesn't stop at the required minimum but **makes use of all modern features the framework provides**.
+It will be faster, easier to understand, and easier to upgrade to the next version.
+I [wrote a post](/blog/two-kinds-of-legacy-code-upgrade) that explains why the latter is better.

-    There are no sources about Symfony upgrade spanning multiple major versions.
-Time to fix that.
+    There are no sources about Symfony upgrades spanning multiple major versions—time to fix that.
 ---

 This was a reply to [question on Reddit](https://www.reddit.com/r/PHP/comments/1hfjn89/good_strategy_when_upgrading_php_symfony_apps/) that grew into a post.
-Today we look at what less spoken steps, that bring the real value of modern Symfony.
-If you do them, a new Symfony develop that joins your team will have good times onboarding and working with your code.
+Today, we look at the less-spoken steps that bring the real value of modern Symfony.
+If you do them, a new Symfony developer who joins your team will have a good time onboarding and working with your code.

 ## Happy Path

 For the happy path upgrade:

 * see [Rector Symfony upgrade sets](https://getrector.com/find-rule?activeRectorSetGroup=symfony)
-* an `UPGRADE.md` files in Symfony Github repository
+* See `UPGRADE.md` files in the Symfony Github repository

 <br>

-Here is a full list of `UPGRADE.md` files: [2.8](https://github.com/symfony/symfony/blob/2.8/UPGRADE-2.8.md), [3.0](https://github.com/symfony/symfony/blob/3.0/UPGRADE-3.0.md), [3.1](https://github.com/symfony/symfony/blob/3.1/UPGRADE-3.1.md),
+Here is a complete list of `UPGRADE.md` files: [2.8](https://github.com/symfony/symfony/blob/2.8/UPGRADE-2.8.md), [3.0](https://github.com/symfony/symfony/blob/3.0/UPGRADE-3.0.md), [3.1](https://github.com/symfony/symfony/blob/3.1/UPGRADE-3.1.md),
 [3.2](https://github.com/symfony/symfony/blob/3.2/UPGRADE-3.2.md),
 [3.3](https://github.com/symfony/symfony/blob/3.3/UPGRADE-3.3.md),